shyam-patel-kira/payroll/README.md

 # Simple UI that lets you register employees and manage salary streams to them**

 When registering an employee you’ll want their wallet address and personal info like name/age/address/etc. The UI then allows you to select an employee from a list and start a stream to them.
 It will display on-going streams to employees and allow you to modify as needed.

+The project still ain't complete I'm still working on it.